Dr Kym Jansen

 Kym is a member of the Women’s Obstetric & Gynaecology Specialists.

-A highly regarded gynaecological surgeon, Kym is the Clinical Lead in Gynaecology at the Royal Women’s Hospital, a position she has held since 2017.
-Prior to this, she was the co-ordinator of specialist training at The Women’s, and she continues to have a strong involvement in the training and wellbeing of trainee specialists.
+Kym holds numerous leadership positions.
+She is the Clinical Lead in Gynaecology at the Royal Women’s Hospital, a position she has held since 2017.
+Prior to this, she was the co-ordinator of specialist training at The Women’s, and she continues to have a strong involvement in the training and wellbeing of upcoming specialists.
+She has a Graduate Certificate in Surgical Education and recently became one of the first Surgical Coaches in Australia through AGES and the Academy for Surgical Coaching.
+Kym has presented at many conferences and also has a Senior Clinical Advisor role on a Government committee looking into improving aspects of Gynaecological care in Victoria.

-Kym is dedicated to helping the broader community.
-She is one of the lead doctors in a team of specialists and nurses who regularly travel to Mongolia, a country with limited resources, to provide surgical training and support to doctors there.
-Since her first trip 12 years ago, she has played an important part in improving women’s health care there, in particular the accessibility of laparoscopic gynaecological surgery.
+Kym is respected by her colleagues, not only for her knowledge and experience, but also for her kind and friendly nature.
+She is also dedicated to helping the broader community being one of the lead doctors in a team of doctors and nurses who travel annually to Mongolia to provide surgical training and support to doctors there.
+Since her first trip in 2009, she has played an important part in improving women’s health care there, in particular the accessibility of laparoscopic gynaecological surgery.
 Going to Mongolia always challenges her and informs her global perspective of women’s health.
 Each time she returns home, her appreciation of the medical care available in Australia is renewed.

 Play Video